We Believe Literacy Is A Civil Right

 Our kids with fewer financial resources are just as capable.
 It’s the system that’s broken.

-Black, Brown, and Indigenous students and rural students are all vastly overrepresented in 100 Oregon schools with the highest percentage of struggling readers in 2022-2023, with 75 percent or more of 3rd-5th graders were not reading at grade level.
+Since at least 2018, students experiencing poverty are all vastly overrepresented in Oregon’s 42 Most Neglected Schools with the highest percentage of 3rd-5th graders are not reading at grade level.

 This means that in a class of 20 students in these schools, Oregon is providing only 5 of them what they need to succeed.
 Every single one of these kids deserves access to life-changing literacy - and that means prioritizing them and their learning.

-Oregon Kids Read is dedicated to advocating for equitable literacy policies that:
+Oregon Kids Read is dedicated to advocating for literacy policies that:

 About